Gera1006/ProyectoGit_Arellano/clasificacion.md

 ---

-## 🎮 Categoría 3: "Videojuegos Favoritos"
+## 🎮 Categoría 3: Videojuegos Favoritos
 - 🎮 League Of Legends
 - 🎮 Destiny 2
 - 🎮 Call Of Duty Black Ops II